ParzHe/CV9517_Group-Project/README.md

 For Segmentation Models PyTorch, the pre-trained weights will be automatically downloaded.
 If you want to delete the pre-trained weights, you need to go to the `~/.cache/huggingface/hub` directory to delete as you wish.

-For SAM2, the pre-trained weights should download manually as described in the [2.2.2 Subsection](#222-setup-for-sam2-optional22-setup-cvers-environment-with-conda-for-pytorch-lightning-and-ada-net-and-sam2) section.
+For SAM2, the pre-trained weights should download manually as described in the [2.2.2 Subsection](#222-setup-for-sam2-optional).

 ### 4.2 Training